Dinosaur Jr.: Bug and Barlow's departure

 Despite the album's success, tension between Mascis and Barlow began interfering with the band's productivity.
 In 1989, after touring in support of Bug, Barlow was kicked out of the band.
-Barlow now focused all of his attention on the former side-project Sebadoh.
-"The Freed Pig," the opening track on 1991's Sebadoh III, documents Barlow's frustration with Mascis and feeling of being treated poorly in Dinosaur Jr.
+Barlow focused his attention on his former side-project Sebadoh.
+"The Freed Pig", the opening track on 1991's Sebadoh III, documents Barlow's frustration with Mascis and feeling of being treated poorly in Dinosaur Jr.

 Meanwhile, the band embarked on an Australian tour with Donna Dresch filling in for Barlow.
-In 1990, the band released a new single, "The Wagon" on Sub Pop, their first release since Barlow's departure.
+In 1990, the band released a new single,"The Wagon", on Sub Pop, their first release since Barlow's departure.
 The single featured a short-lived lineup including guitarist Don Fleming and drummer Jay Spiegel from the band Gumball, in addition to Mascis and Murph.

 Major label years

-Despite the ongoing lineup turmoil, Dinosaur Jr. signed with Sire Records in 1990.
-They made their major-label debut with Green Mind in 1991.
-The new record was virtually a J Mascis solo album, with Murph playing drums on only a few songs, as well as minimal contributions from Fleming and Spiegel, who were out of the band by the time the album was released.
-Mascis, whose first instrument was a drum kit, recorded many of the drum parts by himself, layering the various instrumental parts through overdubbing.
+Despite the ongoing turmoil in their lineup, Dinosaur Jr. signed with Sire Records in 1990, and made their major-label debut with Green Mind in 1991.
+This record heavily featured Mascis, with Murph playing drums on only a few songs, as well as minimal contributions from Fleming and Spiegel, who were out of the band by the time the album was released.
+Mascis recorded many of the drum parts by himself and layered the various instrumental parts through overdubbing.

-For touring purposes, Mascis first added Van Conner, and then Mike Johnson to handle the bass parts and embarked on several tours to support Green Mind, with support acts that included Nirvana.
+For touring purposes, Mascis first added Van Conner, and then Mike Johnson on bass.
+Together they embarked on several tours to support Green Mind, with support acts that included Nirvana.
 In 1991, Sire Records released an EP titled Whatever's Cool with Me that featured old B-sides coupled with one new track.
-In 1992, the band was part of the Rollercoaster Tour, a package tour based on the successful Lollapolooza festival, which featured The Jesus and Mary Chain, My Bloody Valentine, and Blur.
+In 1992, the band was part of the Rollercoaster Tour, a package tour based on the successful Lollapolooza festival, which featured the Jesus and Mary Chain, My Bloody Valentine, and Blur.

 The band found their live shows well received in the changing musical climate of the early 1990s and decided to record new material with the new lineup.
-This time, the recording sessions were with full participation from Murph and Johnson, with the former playing most of the drums and the latter playing all of the bass parts, singing harmony vocals and even contributing a few guitar solos.
+This time, the recording sessions included full participation from Murph and Johnson, with the former playing most of the drums and the latter playing all of the bass parts, singing harmony vocals, and even contributing a few guitar solos.
 This material represented the peak of the band's commercial success, with the single Start Choppin reaching the top 20 in the UK, and the album that followed, Where You Been, reaching the UK top 10 and the US top 50.
-The opening track, Out There, had an accompanying video and was aired on MTV for a short time, as the show 120 Minutes was still popular as a late-night "alternative" video show.
+The opening track, "Out There", had an accompanying video and was aired on MTV for a short time on the show 120 Minutes.
 Although their new material was more accessible than the band's 1980s albums, in terms of playing, it represented a partial return to the more unrestrained power-trio sound of the original lineup.